-The DIVA is divided into three parts that are each applied to both
+The DIVA is divided into three parts that are each applied to both childhood and adulthood:

 (1) The criteria for Attention Deficit (A1)